E1ila/WoWVanillaMacros/README.md

 /cast Presence of Mind
 /run UseInventoryItem(13)
 /run UseInventoryItem(14)
-/run if not buffed("Arcane Power") then CastSpellByName("Arcane Power") end /cast Berserking
+/run if not buffed("Arcane Power") and not buffed("Power Infusion") then CastSpellByName("Arcane Power") end /cast Berserking
 /cast Frostbolt
 ```